(Image source: Equaldex)

 In certain situations, like within military and university settings, same-sex behaviors appear to be an open secret.
 Older officers or students will take a younger man for his lover until such time as they get married to an approved female spouse.
 Whatever emotional relationships formed will either come to an end or are forced to be transformed into a platonic friendship or professional relationship.
 Even in cases where this is only "situational sexuality", where the participants aren't gay but engage in same-sex sex when women aren't available or when celibacy is required, the consensual behavior itself can get you into trouble as it is viewed as part of anti-socialist moral weakness and a threat to the state.

 "Jang says he could cope with limited food or clothing in North Korea but having nothing to dream for left him miserable." - CNN

 Socialist governments pride themselves on “granting” equality for women, agency for children, and being the voice of the oppressed, but when it comes to sexuality, they are often more illiberal than conservative capitalist states.
-While criminalization of same-sex activity became de facto legal within Soviet Russia due to the abrogation of the Tsarist legal code, other soviet republics who never had such laws before (like Abkhazia, Georgia, and Turkman) ended up making it illegal.
+Though the decriminalization of same-sex activity became de facto legal within Soviet Russia due to the abrogation of the Tsarist legal code, other soviet republics who never had such laws before (like Abkhazia, Georgia, and Turkman) ended up making it illegal.
 Among all communist countries, this push back against minorities of all kind, sexual and ethnic, was greatly increased during the Stalinist era.
 North Korea was no exception.
 The DPRK is both a highly homophobic regime and deeply racist one.